-Philip Falcone is a non-profit professional, historic preservationist, champion for underserved communities, a Riverside history extraordinaire and an appointed commissioner on Riverside's Cultural Heritage Board that has spent time working in the Office of the Mayor and some of Ward 1's premier non-profit organizations.
+Philip Falcone is a non-profit professional, historic preservationist, advocate for underserved communities, a Riverside history extraordinaire and an appointed commissioner on Riverside's Cultural Heritage Board that has spent time working in the Office of the Mayor and some of Ward 1's premier non-profit organizations.
 Philip believes in the importance of dedication, community building, political engagement and service to others.

 Philip’s passion for Riverside, its people, cultures and history began nearly fifteen years ago.
-Born and raised in a big Italian family in New Orleans and moving to Riverside following Hurricane Katrina, Philip faced obstacles at a young age that many people never face in a lifetime—the loss of all your belongings and starting a new life with nothing but five days worth of clothing in a suitcase.
+Born into a big Italian family in New Orleans and moving to Riverside following Hurricane Katrina, Philip faced obstacles at a young age that many people never face in a lifetime—the loss of all your belongings and starting a new life with nothing but five days worth of clothing in a suitcase.
 From the moment they arrived in Riverside, Philip and his family were greeted with an outpouring of support and generosity.
 It was due to those kinds acts that Philip believes he owes the people of Riverside a debt of gratitude.
 Those difficult years instilled in Philip a drive to better the lives of the people in his community and a passion for service to others.

 It was during this point in time that Philip was able to work with and fund a multitude of non-profits ranging from facilities that provided therapeutic horseback riding for children with disabilities, centers that assisted women that had experienced rape and sexual assault, and organizations that cared for struggling foster youth in Riverside.
 From grant writing to grant approval, and all steps in between, Philip has experience in a multitude of areas within non-profit organizations.
 Philip takes immense pride in the work he has done with non-profits to have a direct, positive impact on underserved youth in the community.